Published by BioNixusUpdated May 2026Open access

 Teams can use this evidence layer to separate high-confidence priorities from assumptions that still need country-level stakeholder validation.

-Market-specific signals we track for Oman Biosimilars in 2026: Sultan Qaboos University Hospital oncology-rheumatology indication split coding; interior hospital referral latency on first biosimilar initiation clocks.
+Market-specific signals we track for Oman Biosimilars in 2026: MOH Drug Registration and CSSD/Central Pharmacy formulary listing (18–30 month registration; 3–6 month formulary access); SQUH oncology–rheumatology indication split coding; interior hospital referral latency on first biosimilar initiation; annual MOH tender cycles; anti-TNF and oncology monoclonal biosimilars as primary categories; cold-chain confidence outside Muscat corridor.

 Regulatory & Reimbursement Landscape